reportportal/kubernetes/reportportal/README.md

 1. To deploy Report Portal to the DigitalOcean you should have Kubernetes cluster up and running.
 To create Kubernetes cluster use [installetion guide](https://www.digitalocean.com/docs/kubernetes/how-to/create-clusters/)

-2. To start deploy application to the GKE use 2 and points from "Minikube" section regarding;
+2. To start deploy application to the DigitalOcean use 2 and points from "Minikube" section regarding;

 3. Helm package can be created and deployed by executing:
    ```sh